fossasia/wp-dev-buddy/readme.txt

 == Changelog ==

+= 3.0.0 =
+Timelines can now be Searches!
+Check the settings page to test it out.
+Or, in your template tag/shortcode, add the `feed_type` option with a value of `search` along with the `search_term` option and your search as its value

 = 2.3.2 =
 Bug fix: Masked OAuth Access Token data is now properly unmasked upon saving on the settings page, meaning that connection credentials are not erroneous when it comes to communicating with Twitter.
 NOTE: It's likely you will need to re-enter your OAuth Access Token.